sasoder/media-to-srt/README.md

 # media-to-srt

-Transcribe audio files to SRT subtitles using OpenAI's Whisper model.
+Transcribe audio files to SRT subtitles using Whisper.

 ## Features

 - Word-level timestamps for accurate subtitle sync
-- Sentence boundary detection (new sentences start new captions)
-- Named entity capitalization via spaCy NER
-- Configurable character limit per subtitle line
-- Optional punctuation preservation
+- Smart segmentation: breaks at natural pauses and sentence boundaries
+- Splits long lines at conjunctions (and, but, if, when, etc.) not mid-phrase
+- Orphan prevention: merges 1-2 word fragments into previous line
 - Supports CUDA, MPS (Apple Silicon), and CPU

 ## Installation